 I have shown my dolls in collective and individual exhibitions.
 Many of them have been bought by collectors.
 I am also a co-founder of a Polish Art Doll group called POLA, which aims to promote this beautiful, yet relatively little known art in Poland.

+My dolls are very personal.
+My purpose in using this form of art is to show the beauty of a person.
+However, I don’t focus on the external, but the internal characteristics and emotions.
 I would like people to see that true beauty of a person flows from the heart.
 And if it is genuine, it never passes away.

 I have been making dolls ever since I remember.
 Very simple ones, made of rags, salt dough or modelling clay.
 But the first one which I think had a significant impact on what I do now was Pola, a doll I made for my little daughter.
 I made it of fleece and natural fabrics and it was then that I discovered the properties of wool and the possibilities it offers.
 I realized what a lot of things you can make out of it.
 And I worked out my own ways and techniques.

 Dolls have always meant a lot to me.
 They were a remedy for loneliness and a way to find joy.
 I loved playing with them when I was a little girl.
 Even then I was looking for a soul in them.
 For me, the most beautiful creature in the world is a child.
 This is probably why I became a teacher.
 I like to watch people, to look for truth and beauty in them.
 I think this is the reason I chose this particular kind of art.

 Sometimes I take a break from making dolls.
 Then I take to painting furniture or porcelain and work on home decoration.
 I also love to cook and bake with my children.
 We have our family specialties: butter buns and homemade sourdough bread.

 I love nature and so I make my dolls using only natural materials, like fleece, wool, cotton, leather and silk.
 This gives my dolls a warm, home-like feeling and makes them special.